fernandomayer/FishMaps/README.md

 Proportional symbol mapping for fishery data in batch mode.

+> NOTE: This is the final version of the old (legacy) FishMaps.
+It ended
+> here at v0.2-0.
+From now on the development and final versions can be
+> found in the master branch, and it will use Lattice for the maps.

 ## Introduction

 FishMaps was designed to plot fishery data (catch, effort, CPUE) into